commons-app/commons-app-documentation/android/gsoc.md

 We choose the GSoC applicant based on (from the most important):
 - Technical challengingness of merged bugfix(es).
-- Quality of code (absence of bugs, good self-testing, use of Java & Android conventions).
+- Quality of code (absence of bugs, good self-testing, use of Kotlin & Android conventions).
 - Efficiency and smoothness of interactions on GitHub.
 - Ability to read documentation and find solutions independently.
 - Quality of the proposal, if different from the suggested proposal (clear, convincing strategy and timeline, reasonably ambitious).